System Design Space

 Design in practice

-Understand L7 proxy role in modern platforms: traffic policy, mTLS, retries, and observability hooks.
+Understand the role of an L7 proxy in modern platforms: traffic policy, mTLS, retries, timeouts, and telemetry hooks.

 Decision quality

-Tie Envoy and xDS adoption to control-plane strategy and config governance at scale.
+Tie Envoy and xDS adoption to control-plane strategy and configuration governance at scale.

 Interview articulation

-Explain why sidecar plus dynamic config reshaped service-to-service communication design.
+Explain why the Sidecar pattern and dynamic configuration reshaped service-to-service communication design.

 Trade-off framing

-Call out proxy-layer overhead and observability maturity requirements before mesh adoption.
+Call out proxy-layer resource overhead and observability maturity requirements before service mesh adoption.

 Inside Envoy: The Proxy for the Future

-A documentary on how Envoy evolved from Lyft infrastructure pressure into a universal L7 proxy and a core building block for modern service mesh architecture.
+A documentary on how Envoy grew from Lyft infrastructure pressure into a universal L7 proxy and a key building block for modern service meshes.

 Year:2024